OutpostUniverse/op2ext/ReadMe.txt

 Version 2.2.0

-This version forces quotation marks ("") when passing a directory into the /loadmod switch.
-Earlier implementations would auto-combine directories with spaces if no quotation marks used, but only allowed passing paths with a single space in a row.
-So "one space" would work, but "two  spaces" would fail.
+This version forces quotation marks ("") when passing a path containing spaces with the /loadmod switch.
+Earlier implementations would auto-combine paths with spaces if no quotation marks used, but this implementation only allowed passing paths with a single space in a row.
+"One space" would work, but "two  spaces" would fail.

  * Allow passing module directories with the /loadmod switch when the directory contains multiple spaces in a row ("  ")
  * Allow modules to detect which ini and console modules have been loaded via op2ext.
 (See op2ext.h for new function declarations).
 May be called from external modules written in C or C++.